onfido/onfido-android-sdk/README.md

 #### Document capture step

-In this step, a user can pick the type of document and its issuing country before capturing it with their phone camera.
+In the Document Capture step, an end user can select the issuing country and document type before capture.
+In a very limited number of cases, the end user may also be asked if they have a card or paper version of their document.

+This information is used to optimize the capture experience, as well as inform the end user about which documents they are allowed to use.

-Document type selection and country selection are both optional screens.
-These screens will only show to the end user if specific options are not configured to the SDK.
+This selection screen is optional, and will be automatically hidden where the end user is not required to indicate which document will be captured.

-You can configure the document step to capture single document types with specific properties using the `DocumentCaptureStepBuilder` class's functions for the corresponding document types.
+You can configure the document step to capture single document types with specific properties, as well as customize the screen to display only a limited list of document types using the `DocumentCaptureStepBuilder` class's functions for the corresponding document types.

 | Document Type           | Configuration function  | Configurable Properties        |
 | ----------------------- | ----------------------- | ----------------------------   |